 A little further to the south, you’ll find Deckers, a spot famous for its incredible fishing.
 Legendary trout are said to roam the waters of the South Platte River and Cheesman Lake, the former flows past town, while the latter is only 15 minutes outside of it.

 The Deckers area also offers incredible mountain biking, hiking, and bird-watching options on its various trails.
-When you’ve tuckered yourself out for the day, treat yourself to a nice beer, ice cream, or espresso at Decker’s Corner.
+When you’ve tuckered yourself out for the day, treat yourself to a nice beer, milkshake, or cafe at Decker’s Corner.
 The Devil’s Head Lookout is a bit out of the way if you’re heading back to Denver, but its manageable hiking conditions and stellar front range views will end your day trip in spectacular fashion.

 7. Summit County

 Let’s get this out of the way.
 It’s not a secret that Summit County is home to some of the nation’s best skiing, which is hosted by resorts like Breckenridge and Keystone.
 Depending on traffic, you can generally get to these resorts in under two hours from Denver.
 But if you’re only visiting Summit County for its incredible skiing, you’re missing out.

 Let’s start with the mountain towns in this county.
 Places like Breckenridge and Frisco are fun, walkable destinations that provide plenty of opportunities to take in culture and friendly alpine town charm.
 Declared a historic landmark in 2017, the Gold Pan Saloon was established in 1879 and is still slinging tasty libations to patrons from its home in Breckenridge.
 It has the honor of having the longest continuous liquor license of any establishment west of the Mississippi River.
 Breck is also home to multiple nationally recognized art galleries.